jbeskow/tuben/README.md

 ## What is it?

 This program will calculate the formant frequencies of a vocal tract and synthesize static vowels.
-The vocal tract area function is given by two lists specifying the *lengths* and *cross-sectional areas* of a number of straigt tube segments, from lips to glottis.
+The vocal tract area function is given by two lists specifying the *lengths* and *cross-sectional areas* of a number of straight tube segments, from lips to glottis.

 The program can plot the area function and vocal tract transfer function, and synthesize a `.wav` file with a static vowel.